mathisnozais/MycPten/README.md

 ---

 ### Overview
 This repository contains the instructions and material to reproduce the analysis reported in the article.
 Source code is available in the github repository.
 Required data and builded Docker/singularity images are available respectively in SRA/GEO and Zenodo.
-Intructions to reproduce the analysis are provided in the different subdirectories:
+Instructions to reproduce the analysis are provided in the different subdirectories:

-- Fastq preprocessing is discribed in the 01_FASTQ_Preprocessing folder In order to re do Fastq preprocessing you can follow guidelines and script here : link to readm me 01_FASTQ_Preprocessing
+- Fastq preprocessing is discribed in the [01_FASTQ_Preprocessing folder](01_FASTQ_Preprocessing/README.md)
+In order to re do Fastq preprocessing you can follow guidelines and script here : link to readm me 01_FASTQ_Preprocessing
 - Seurat analysis is discribed in the 02_Seurat_analysis In order to re do Seurat Analysis you can follow guidelines and script here : link to Readme 02_Seurat_analysis